 5. We're happier

 UC San Diego isn't just a productive place to do a PhD.
 It's a happy place, too.
 Year-round outdoor meetings.
 A 5 minute walk to the beach.
 Cycling, hiking, surfing, and just feeling the warm sun on your face all year round.

 If you apply, we'll connect you to current PhDs to talk about their experience, who can help you decide which lab is best for you and your interests.
 To apply to our program, please visit our admissions page for details.
 The application deadline for Fall 2017 admission is December 1, 2016.

 Please contact any of us for details on our labs, the application process, or life in San Diego.

-The Department of Psychology at the University of California, San Diego, provides advanced training in research in most aspects of experimental psychology.
+The Department of Psychology at the UC San Diego, provides advanced training in research in most aspects of experimental psychology.
 Modern laboratories and an attractive physical setting combine with a distinguished faculty, both within the Department of Psychology and in supporting disciplines, to provide research opportunities and training at the frontiers of psychological science.
 The graduate training program emphasizes and supports individual research, starting with the first year of study.The department offers the following emphases:

 - Cognitive & Behavioral Neuroscience